Arlington, WA

 About Arlington, WA

-Arlington is a mid-sized city in Washington with a population of 20,599 residents.
-The median household income is $84,919 per year, which is above the national average.
-The median age in Arlington is 37.1 years.
+Arlington is a mid-sized city located in Washington with a population of 20,599 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $84,919 per year, which is 13% above the national median of $75,149.
+The median age of 37.1 years is close to the US median age of 38.9 years.

 Cost of Living in Arlington, WA